Mathics3/mathics-development-guide/docs/extending/code-overview/glossary.rst

    binding

      Associating a symbol name with a value.
-In Mathics, the symbol names an expression or S-expression and the values come from an definitions found in an evaluation.
+In Mathics, the symbol names an expression or M-expression and the values come from an definitions found in an evaluation.
 See also `Free and bound variables <https://en.wikipedia.org/wiki/Free_variables_and_bound_variables>`_ and
      `Name binding <https://en.wikipedia.org/wiki/Name_binding>`_.